August Haußleiter: After 1945

 In 1947 Haußleiter was temporarily deprived of his party endorsement by means of a majority vote of Christian Social Union members in the Bavarian state legislature (Landtag).
 It was stated that this was because his writings, in particular his 1942 book "An der mittleren Ostfront" (1942), were excessively militaristic in tone, and implied support for Nazi ideology.
 Haußleiter appealed to the Bavarian Constitutional Court, and after winning his case before the arbitration board, he was successful in recovering the party mandate on 16 January 1948.
 A few weeks later, on 29 February 1948, Haußleiter was elected a deputy chairman of the Christian Social Union.

 The suspicion was allowed to grow that the underlying cause of the problems Haußleiter faced within the Christian Social Union arose because he was a member of Bavaria's Protestant minority.
 The disclosure in 1980 of hitherto confidential documents indicate that a major additional issue was the inclusion of Haußleiter's name on a list of suspected Nazi sympathizers compiled by the intelligence services supporting the US occupation authorities.

 Following major internal differences between rival wings of the Christian Social Union in Bavaria, Haußleiter finally resigned from the party in September 1949.
-By that time, he had been able to prepare the way for an alternative political focus, having been a co-founder at Braunschweig in January 1949 of the Deutsche Gemeinschaft (German Union), not merely a Bavarian entity but a German one, defined as a cross party non-doctrinaire movement whose objectives included the preparation of a democratic revolution ("Vorbereitung einer demokratischen Revolution").
+By that time, he had been able to prepare the way for an alternative political focus, having been a co-founder at Braunschweig in January 1949 of the German Union, not merely a Bavarian entity but a German one, defined as a cross party non-doctrinaire movement whose objectives included the preparation of a democratic revolution ("Vorbereitung einer demokratischen Revolution").
 The programme of the German Union was compiled by Haußleiter with Gerhard Krüger, a former Nazi party official who before the end of the year left the German Union in order to join the more overtly extremist Socialist Reich Party.
 With Ferdinand Zimmermann, another fellow journalist, whose backing for the Nazi regime before 1945 appears to have been less nuanced than his own, Haußleiter produced the German Union's weekly political journal, "Die deutsche Wirklichkeit" ("The German Reality").
-At the end of 1949 the German Union evolved/merged into the German Community (Deutsche Gemeinschaft / DG), with Haußleiter a leading spokesman of what was had in effect become another German political party.
+At the end of 1949 the German Union evolved/merged into the German Community (DG), with Haußleiter a leading spokesman of what had in effect become another German political party.

-As a leading DG figure in Bavaria, August Haußleiter advocated a merger for Bavarian political purposes with the League of expellees and dispossessed ("Bund der Heimatvertriebenen und Entrechteten" / BHE), a grouping representing the millions of victims of ethnic cleansing whose former homes had ended up on the wrong side of Germany's new eastern frontier, and many of whom had ended up as refugees in Bavaria.
+As a leading DG figure in Bavaria, August Haußleiter advocated a merger for Bavarian political purposes with the All-German Bloc/League of Expellees and Deprived of Rights, a grouping representing the millions of victims of ethnic cleansing whose former homes had ended up on the wrong side of Germany's new eastern frontier, and many of whom had ended up as refugees in Bavaria.
 A merger and cooperation agreement between the DG and the BHE were duly completed for the Bavarian state election of 10 October 1950, following which the DG achieved six seats in the Bavarian state legislature (Landtag).
 Haußleiter was one of the six, and led the DG group in the Landtag between 1950 and 1952.